tylerlittlefield/blizz/README.md

 Installing the package alone isn’t enough to get started.
 You will need to create a developer account at Blizzards new [dev portal](https://develop.battle.net/).
 Once you’ve created an account, a client needs to be made.
-Creating a client will produce a *Client ID* and *Client Secret*.
+Creating a client will produce a **client ID** and **client secret**.
 With these credentials you can simply run:

 ``` r
 blizz_creds("your_client_id", "your_client_secret")